Ambulatory or outpatient surgery centers save the Medicare system $2.3 billion yearly, according to Association of Wisconsin Surgery Centers, Inc.

-Today, many surgeries once done in hospitals can be done in ambulatory surgery centers.
+Today, many surgeries once done in hospitals can be done in outpatient surgery centers.

-“Total joint replacement, hysterectomies and prostate surgeries are all examples of procedures historically done in hospitals and now available as ambulatory surgeries,” Tyler said.
+“Total joint replacement, hysterectomies and prostate surgeries are all examples of procedures historically done in hospitals and now available as outpatient surgeries,” Tyler said.

 - Ear, nose and throat